Variable Introduction and Overview

 The Manage Variables screen can be accessed from Manage Resources, Manage Rules, and the Rule Editor.
 All the previously created variables can be found here along with their current values.
 To create a new variable, tap "Create Variable" button at the bottom-right corner.

-The variable name must by unique across your account and only alpha-numeric characters are accepted.
-No space, underscore (_), dash (-), dot (.) or other symbol is allowed.
-Once the variable is created, the variable name cannot be modified.
-We recommend using a clear and self-explaining variable name to help avoid confusion later.
-Once the variable is created, you can can come back to the Manage Variables screen to update its value or delete the variable at any time.
+The variable name must by unique across your account and only alpha-numeric characters are permitted.
+The name must not contain spaces, underscores (_), dashes (-), dots (.), or other symbols.
+Once created, the variable name can't be altered.
+We suggest choosing a straightforward and self-explanatory variable name to avoid potential confusion.
+After creating the variable, you can revisit the Manage Variables screen to update its value or delete it at any time.

-Please be cautious when deleting a variable as it may interrupt your existing automation rules or dashboards that use the variable.
+Caution: Deleting a variable could disrupt your existing automation rules or dashboards that utilize the variable.

 Use Variables in Rule Engine